Looking for Blackboard Learn 9.1 Introductory Training? Click Here!

 Online Teaching and Course Design

-Dustin Summey, instructional design specialist in the IDC, offers a variety of resources and services intended to support faculty who are involved in online teaching.
-He is available to provide individual consultations and customized training for faculty groups in addition to the workshops, seminars, and other scheduled events listed here.
+The CTE offers a variety of resources and services intended to support faculty who are involved in online teaching.
+CTE instructional designers are available to provide individual consultations and customized training for faculty groups in addition to the workshops, seminars, and other scheduled events listed here.

 Introductory Online Course Design Workshop (Fulfills one of the requirements in the Recognition Program)